6 We Need an Emotional Journey, a Character Arc

 We use the full structure of the screenplay to show this character arc.

-At the establishment, think about what your main character’s normal is from an emotional standpoint.
+At the establishment, think about what your main character’s normal is from an emotional standpoint and how they are the anti-theme.

 The fallout is after an emotional blow, so now the main character is emotionally down.